 Moving out of the days of the Wild West, the 20th century in United States history moved beyond a gunfighter, mining, homesteading, and outlaw mentality to becoming an industrialized nation and onwards to a world superpower.
 Though the rough and ready days of the Old West were pretty much over, the nation was filled with a new generation of pioneers who sought to industrialize and civilize the nation.

-But, for America and the rest of the world, hard time were not finished.
+But, for America and the rest of the world, hard times were not finished.
 Soon, the Great Depression settled upon the nation and the rest of the world.
 It was the largest and most severe economic Depression in the 20th century.
-Originating in the United States, most historians use a starting date of when the stock market crashed on October 29, 1929, known as Black Tuesday.
+Originating in the United States, most historians use a starting date when the stock market crashed on October 29, 1929, known as Black Tuesday.

-The 20th Century was also known for the Space Race, the Civil Rights Movement and the beginning of the Gulf War.
+The 20th Century was also known for the Space Race, the Civil Rights Movement, and the beginning of the Gulf War.